Is your flock refusing to lay eggs in their nesting boxes? Want to spoil your hens by creating a nesting area that’s beautiful and inviting?

 It can go the opposite way, too.
 Sometimes nesting boxes are TOO close to the ground, and hens avoid them.
 This happens especially if the nesting boxes are directly on the ground.
 There’s a lot less privacy and the potential for opportunistic predators to infest the area to steal eggs.
 Bossy hens, roosters, rats, snakes, skunks, or other predators can easily enter the box.
 Because it’s not safe, chickens then lay their eggs in more hidden areas.

 If everything else in your coop seems okay, then perhaps the height of your boxes is the problem.
 Try lowering them or raising them to see how your flock reacts.
 It can be a chore, but so is an Easter egg hunt every day.
 In the long run, you’ll be happier with the results by finding your flock’s “ Goldilocks Zone.”

 Choose Materials Your Hens Prefer

 When we purchased our new coop, I had visions of easily removable plastic nesting boxes.
-I wanted to power wash them weekly to keep them dirt free.
+I wanted to power wash them weekly to keep them squeaky clean.
 My flock had other plans.
 To this day, they refuse to use plastic nesting boxes.
 Instead, they’re fans of stainless steel.
 I’m still scratching my head, but that’s just the way it is.